-Johannesburg - She sat on the court bench, her face in her hands and staring at the floor, the police officer mother of the teenager accused of shooting a fellow school pupil cut a lonely figure.
+AS SHE sat on the court bench, her face in her palms and staring at the floor, the police officer mother of the teenager accused of shooting a fellow school pupil cut a lonely figure.

-Because of the nature of her job, which took her as far as KwaZulu-Natal, her son had been staying with a grandmother in Limpopo.
+Because of the nature of her job, which took her as far as KwaZulu-Natal, her son had been staying with her grandmother in Limpopo.

-However, after settling at the Vosloorus police station, where she worked as a constable, she had immediately sent for him and he started attending Phineas Xulu Secondary School in July last year.
+However, after settling at Vosloorus police station where she worked as a constable, she sent for him.
+He started attending Phineas Xulu Secondary School in the area in July last year.

 Unbeknown to the mother, her son, who can’t be identified due to a court order, was allegedly bullied and called names because of his dark complexion and the fact that he was Tsonga.
 On Monday, he allegedly arrived home crying and with his shirt, school tie and shoes missing.